 Any adverse event involving our products could result in other future voluntary corrective actions, such as recalls or customer notifications, or agency action, such as inspection or enforcement action.
-Adverse events, such as the MGuard Prime EPS stent dislodgements, have been reported to us in the past, and we cannot guarantee that they will not occur in the future.
+Adverse events have been reported to us in the past, and we cannot guarantee that they will not occur in the future.
 Any corrective action, whether voluntary or involuntary, as well as defending ourselves in a lawsuit, would require the dedication of our time and capital, distract management from operating our business and could harm our reputation and financial results.

-We expect to derive our revenue from sales of our MGuard Prime EPS and CGuard EPS stent products and other products we may develop, such as CGuard EPS with a smaller delivery catheter.
+We expect to derive our revenue from sales of our CGuard EPS and MGuard Prime EPS stent products and other products we may develop, such as CGuard EPS with a smaller delivery catheter.
 If we fail to generate revenue from these sources, our results of operations and the value of our business would be materially and adversely affected.

-We expect our revenue to be generated from sales of our MGuard Prime EPS and CGuard EPS stent products and other products we may develop.
+We expect our revenue to be generated from sales of our CGuard EPS and MGuard Prime EPS stent products and other products we may develop.
 Future sales of CGuard EPS will be subject to the receipt of regulatory approvals and commercial and market uncertainties that may be outside our control.
 In addition, sales of MGuard Prime EPS have been hampered by weakened demand for bare metal stents, which may never improve, and we may not be successful in developing a drug-eluting stent product.
 In addition, there may be insufficient demand for other products we are seeking to develop, such as CGuard EPS with a smaller delivery catheter.
 If we fail to generate expected revenues from these products, our results of operations and the value of our business and securities would be materially and adversely affected.